Travel that creates real impact

 Sunday 26 April 2026

-Explore Kathmandu with women-led guides and social enterprises.
+Explore Kathmandu with local guides and social enterprises.
 Final trek briefing, gear check and questions answered.

 Day3